-CXPA also needs to move to assume the position externally as the home of expert, independent, pure CX, that it recognizes internally.
+CXPA also needs to move to assume the position to external stakeholders as the independent, pure CX authority, that it recognizes internally.
 It needs to become the destination of industry leaders and practitioners alike, each seeking their own CX answers.
 As such, CXPA can become the backdrop to all CX activity, regardless of whether it is thought leadership, CX discipline, or CX application.
 It will not compete with other industry players, merely provide the context in which they operate, as such be present in every CX room, and regarded as truly independent and unquestioned.